kpl214/Stock-Price-Predictions/README.md

 # Stock-Price-Predictions

-This project predicts stock prices using machine learning models, including LSTMs, XGBoost, and Linear Regression.
-It fetches stock data from the Alpha Vantage API, preprocesses it, trains models, and will eventually visualize predictions using a Streamlit dashboard.
+This project predicts stock prices using machine learning models, including LSTM, XGBoost, ARIMA, and Linear Regression.
+It fetches stock data from the Alpha Vantage API, preprocesses it, trains models, and will visualize predictions and classification using SHAP, Matplotlib, and eventually, a Streamlit dashboard.

 Features